Needless to say, I am a big fan of Shankar Mahadevan.

 I came across

-on the most popular lines from movies.
+this article on the most popular lines from movies.

 Top 10 must used film lines: